PAXSTORE/paxstore-openapi-java-sdk/README.md

 ## Overview

 All the APIs of this SDK will return the object *com.pax.market.api.sdk.java.api.base.dto.Result*.
-When using the SDK to call the REST APIs it will do basic validations like required validation and length validation for the inputted parameter(s).
+When using the SDK to call the REST APIs it will do basic validations like required validation and length validation for the inputted parameter(s) before the SDK send the request to remote server.
 And if the basic validation failed SDK will return the *Result* object with businessCode=-1 and the validationErrors.

 Below is the structure of class *com.pax.market.api.sdk.java.api.base.dto.Result*